Reviews You Can Rely On

 Sony WH-1000XM68.68.58.0

 The punchy lows are a force to be reckoned with, yet don't overpower.
 They create a fun, lively, and theatrical listening experience.
 One music expert noted, “The lows are an absolute diva making sure they are noticed in every track, yet somehow don't send the mix into an off-kilter chaos.”
-For those who love to feel the bass, the XM6 is sure to please, with clean, bumpy beats that make you want to groove.
+For those who love to feel the bass, the XM6 is sure to please, with clean, bumpy beats that create a desire to groove.

 Midrange vocals and instruments also shine, with a beautiful texture and richness that's incredibly pleasing to the ear.
 We especially loved listening to the quick, shuddering breath between vocals and the metallic clang of acoustic guitars.